 - Remove uneaten fish food and clean the fish tank.

-- Ensure that the tank has enough aeration or add an extra aerator to the system.
+- Ensure that the tank has enough aeration or add an extra aerator.

 - Adding half an ounce of salt for each gallon of water can prevent methemoglobin buildup.
 It will also minimize nitrite's influence to strip oxygen from the bloodstream.
 It is suggested that 1lb of salt is an effective dosage for 150 gallons of water.
-But as salt does not evaporate, be careful to note down when and how much salt you have added to your tank.
+But salt does not evaporate, so take note of when and how much salt you add to your tank.

 How to Prevent Fish Diseases

-2. Quarantine new fish in a separate fish tank before introducing them into an established fish tank.
+- Quarantine new fish in a separate tank before introducing them into an established fish tank.

-4. Keep the water quality of your system clean at all times and ensure that it is within the critical water quality parameters of pH, ammonia, nitrites, nitrates, and temperature of your fish.
+- Keep your system's water quality clean at all times and ensure that it is within the critical water quality parameters of pH, ammonia, nitrites, nitrates, and the temperature of your fish.

-5. Ensure enough aeration to keep DO as high as possible.
+- Ensure enough aeration to keep the DO as high as possible.

 Fish health in your aquaponics system may also be affected by improper salinity, too much aeration, and lack of food.
-However, with the use of proper aeration and the right fish food, these factors will not affect the health of your fish.
+However, with proper aeration and the right fish food, these factors will not affect the health of your fish.

-In managing fish health in your aquaponics system, it is important to keep your water within its parameters, give your fish the right fish food and follow the aquaponics maintenance tips.
-Thank you for reading and subscribe to our newsletterfor more aquaponics updates.
+In managing fish health in your aquaponics system, keeping your water within its parameters, giving your fish the right fish food, andfollowing the aquaponics maintenance tips are essential.
+Thank you for reading, and subscribe to ournewsletter for more aquaponics updates.